-Any defect in the smaller membranous septum is termed as perimembranous VSD, and they are the most prevalent.
-When there is a hole in the muscular septum, they are referred to as muscular defects.
-These are further classified according to the exact location of the hole in the muscular septum.
+Any defect in the smaller membranous septum is termed as perimembranous VSD, and is the most prevalent.
+When there is a hole in the muscular septum, it is referred to as a muscular defect.
+This is further classified according to the exact location of the hole in the muscular septum.

-If the hole is near the arterial valves, it is called subarterial infundibular defects.
+If the hole is close to the arterial valves, it is called a sub arterial infundibular defect.
 This type of VSD usually leads to aortic regurgitation because the aortic valve collapses into the right ventricle.
 It is responsible for 5 to 7 % of VSDs in the West and approximately 30 % in the Middle East and Asia.

 A Coventricular Ventricular Septal Defect develops when the ventricular septum beneath the pulmonary valves does not meet.
-The development of a hole adjacent to where blood goes through the tricuspid and mitral valves into the ventricles is known as Inlet Ventricular Septal Defect, and they are responsible for 5 to 8 % of cases of VSD.
+The development of a hole adjacent to where blood passes through the tricuspid and mitral valves into the ventricles is known as inlet Ventricular Septal Defect and is responsible for 5 to 8 % of cases of VSD.

-In situations where a person develops a myocardial infarct within the septum, it can lead to acquired VSD.
-However, this types are very rare and have poorer outcomes.
+In situations where a person develops a myocardial infarction within the septum, it can lead to acquired VSD.
+However, these types are very rare and have poorer outcomes.

 Pathophysiology of Pediatric Ventricular Septal Defect

-The first pathologic consequence to a ventricular septal defect is the formation of a left-to-right shunt.
+The first pathologic consequence of a ventricular septal defect is the formation of a left-to-right shunt.
 This is associated with increased left ventricular volume overload due to increased pulmonary venous return to the left atrium.
-Pulmonary overcirculation is commonly seen with moderate and large VSDs.
+Pulmonary over circulation is commonly seen with moderate and large VSDs.
 Additionally, pulmonary arterial hypertension is a common complication.